 Lindsey is a very active member in the Toronto theatre community.
 Lindsey is a graduate of University of Toronto Mississauga and Sheridan College Theatre and Drama Studies Program, a co-funder of Well Fought Theatre Company and Theatre By Committee.
-Upcoming in 2017 you can find Lindsey in Deelen with Trouble’s Rabbit Hole, in Theatre By Committee’s site specific fringe piece The Food Project and shooting season two of HappyHer, a documentary web series focused on sharing women’s stories about happiness from all over the world co-created by Lindsey Middleton and Cornelia Audrey.
+She has worked as a puppeteer both on film and under black light and is certified in stage combat from Toronto’s top school Rapier Wit.
+She is also the co-creator of HappyHer, a documentary web series focused on sharing women’s stories about happiness from all over the world.

 My worst on stage experience was during 'Dentity Crisis when an audience member was holding a knife to us...true story.

 Jonathan Walls is a Toronto based theatre performer.
 Selected recent work includes a reading of Alexander Kentris’ new play Kairos (produced by Pure Carbon), Theatre By Committee’s Lion in the Streets, Messy Kween Collective’s then, then. by Kyle Capstick, and Mixed Company Theatre’s touring production of Frenemies by Andrea Scott.
 Jonathan attended the Theatre and Drama Studies program at the University of Toronto and Sheridan College.